 Baby monitors have evolved from a simple walkie-talkie-like listening tool to a more advanced device.
 They now have video functionality, night vision, temperature sensors, and Wi-Fi.
 However, the increase in connectivity came with risks since anything connected to the Internet can be a hacker’s target.
 Worst, most video baby monitors are easy to hack.
-Almost any baby monitor can the decision to unplug your baby monitor; please read the information below and learn how to protect your privacy.
+Almost any baby monitor can hacked, before you make the to unplug your baby monitor, please read the information below and learn how to protect your privacy.

 Degree of risk